 “It was a huge thing for our family to lose Regina Green.
 When she passed, there was such a sadness in our family and a time of grieving and mourning.
 Even though she’s gone, and that was hard for all of us, we also feel like she’s present with us because of the impact she had on all of our lives.
 So Regina is an amazing person, and I am so proud she was my aunt.
 I appreciate the example she has been in our family and far beyond our family for being faithful, loving, committed servants to God.”

+During Regina’s time at Central, she demonstrated leadership to the students and her fellow faculty through devoted service in a variety of roles.
 Outside the classroom, Mrs. Green served as Dean of Women and a member of the self-study team at Central.
 Her willingness to provide personal counseling to employees and family members of Central brought much strength and healing to her fellow-workers.
 Regina participated in mission trips to China and Haiti, where she taught and encouraged Central’s alumni missionaries.

 But she made the greatest impact on her students.
 They found her courses to be extremely rewarding and beneficial, but her example was even more notable.
 Listen to some of their comments:

 She was a woman of faith, an inspiration and great encouragement beyond any other person I’ve known.

 She changed my life in so many ways